Magisk-Modules-Alt-Repo/open_fonts/README.md

 ### About Twemoji

-I extracted the font from the arch linux user repository because it is already in the [CBDT](https://learn.microsoft.com/en-us/typography/opentype/spec/cbdt)/[CBLC](https://learn.microsoft.com/en-us/typography/opentype/spec/cblc) standard
+I extracted the font from the arch linux user repository because it is already in the [CBDT](https://learn.microsoft.com/en-us/typography/opentype/spec/cbdt)/[CBLC](https://learn.microsoft.com/en-us/typography/opentype/spec/cblc) standard.

 ## Compatibility